Xanthe Somers

 Currently based in London, Xanthe Somers is a Zimbabwean ceramicist whose work is a critical reading of extraction economies and notions of domesticity within post-colonial contexts, with a particular lens focused on the country of her birth.

 Somers graduated from Michaelis School of Fine Art, UCT, Cape Town, South Africa in 2015 and was subsequently awarded a grant to study MA Postcolonial Culture and Global Policy at Goldsmiths, University of London, which she completed in 2020 with distinction.
 Her large-scale, vibrant works carry barbed social and political critiques.
 The bodies of her intricate pieces are hand-coiled in the traditional way and then disrupted – their surfaces punctured, woven or adorned with meticulously shaped and painted details.
 Her ceramics draw on a rich vocabulary of contemporary symbols to examine what she refers to as the “subtle treason of objects”.
 Their hand-coiled forms bristle, morph and move, fusing political commentary with a strong sense of domestic intimacy.
-These idiosyncratic creations evoke a sense of play, by deliberately combining excessive ornamentation with veiled political commentary that draws attention to women’s work, cheap labour, overconsumption and the impact of eco-racist practices throughout the Global South.
-Additionally, the weighted shape of her ceramics – favouring curvature and vessel form – pose as a feminist engagement of sculpture.
-Somers asks us to question the ways in which the post-colony co-opts us into its campaigns of violence against marginalised peoples, she impels us to consider how ordinary cruelty can become.
+These idiosyncratic creations evoke a sense of play, by deliberately combining excessive ornamentation with veiled political commentary that draws attention to women's work, cheap labour, overconsumption and the impact of eco-racist practices throughout the Global South.
+Additionally, the weighted shape of her ceramics - favouring curvature and vessel form - pose as a feminist engagement of sculpture.
+Somers asks us to question the ways in which the post-colony co-opts us into its campaigns of violence against marginalised peoples, she impels us to consider how cruelty can exist within the ordinary of everyday life.

 For sales enquiries please contact: art@octobergallery.co.uk Or call + 44 (0)20 7242 7367